jado4810/emacs-dmg-build/README.md

 If enabled, `splash.png`, `splash.xpm` and `splash.pbm` are overridden, and the default SVG splash image is disabled.

-In the macOS environment, virtually only PNG images are likely to be used, but XPM and PBM images may be used if the system is launched in a display environment with a low number of colors.

 It seems that only PNG images are actually used in the macOS environment, but XPM or PBM images might be used in the environment with low color depth.

 #### g.
 Target architectures